schoero/swissqrbill/docs/how-to-create-a-complete-bill.md

 const pdf = new PDFDocument({ size: "A4" });
 ```

 PDFKit operates with streams.
 This means that we can't just write the PDF file to the disk, but we have to pipe the output to a writable stream.
-In this example we are going to use the [`createWriteStream`](https://nodejs.org/api/fs.html#fscreatewritestreampath-options) function of the `fs` module from Node.js to create a writable stream to a file called `complete-qr-bill.pdf`.
+In this example we are going to use the [`createWriteStream`](https://nodejs.org/api/fs.html#fscreatewritestreampath-options) function of the `fs` module from Node.js to create a writable stream to a file called `qr-bill.pdf`.

 The [`createWriteStream`](https://nodejs.org/api/fs.html#fscreatewritestreampath-options) function can be imported from the `fs` module like this: